sergo-8ck/eloquent-viewable/_docs/01-introduction.md

 $post->getViewsBetween(Carbon::parse('2014-00-00 00:00:00'), Carbon::parse('2016-00-00 00:00:00'));
 ```

-It can also return the unique views!
+It can also return the nuber unique views!

 ```php
 $post->getUniqueViews();